The Mermaid and the Boy: Sources

+The tale was originally collected by philologist Jens Andreas Friis in 1856 with the Sami title Bardne, Havfruva ja Riddaræva, in a compilation of Sami tales.
+It was later translated to Norwegian as Gutten, Havfruen og Ridder Rød by Friis; and into German as Der Knabe, die Meerfrau und Ritter Roth by Scandinavist Josef Calasanz Poestion.
+Later, author Andrew Lang included an English-language version in The Brown Fairy Book with the name The Mermaid and the Boy, in 1904.

 Synopsis

 A king, having been married a year, set out to settle disputes among some distant subjects.
 His ship, caught in a storm, was about to founder on the rocks when a mermaid appeared and promised to save him if he, in turn, would promise to give her his firstborn child.
 As the sea became more and more threatening, the king finally agreed.

 On his return to his kingdom, he found his first son had been born and he told the queen what he had promised.
 They raised their son and when the youth was 16, the king and queen decided to have him leave home so the mermaid would not be able to find him when she came to collect on the promise.
 The king and queen sent the prince out into the world.

 On his first night, the young prince met a hungry lion and shared his food with the beast; the lion repaid the kindness by giving him the tip of its ear and told him this gift would help him transform himself into a lion if he so wished.
 The prince turned himself into a lion the following day and traveled that way until he tired of it and turned himself back into a man.
 That night, the same thing happened with a bear asking for food and repaying the kindness with the tip of his ear that would turn the prince into a bear if he so wished.
 The following day, after he shared his food with a bumblebee he was given a hair from its wing that would transform the prince into a bee so he could fly all day without tiring.